Tag (game): Cops and robbers

 A. M. Burrage calls this version of the game "Smee" in his 1931 ghost story of the same name.
 The cops, who are in pursuit of robbers (the team being chased), arrest the robbers by tagging the robbers and putting them in jail.
 Robbers can stage a jailbreak by tagging one of the prisoners in the jail without getting tagged themselves.
 The game ends if all the robbers are in jail.
 In a variant, the robbers have five minutes to hide before being hunted, and only one jailbreak may be allowed per robber.
-In Mario Kart 8 Deluxe for the Nintendo Switch, a variation of the game is used as a sub-mode for Battle Mode known as "Renegade Roundup".
+In the 2017 racing game Mario Kart 8 Deluxe, a variation of the game is used as a sub-mode for Battle Mode known as "Renegade Roundup".

+In some versions, the game is more balanced, with the "Robbers" also having the ability to capture the "Cops" and take them to a "jail" as well.
+In these variants, the game ends when all of one team is in the other's "jail".

 Zombie tag

 Humans vs. Zombies is a survival game of tag, where "human" players fight off increasingly large numbers of "zombies"; if a human is "turned" (i.e. tagged), then that player also becomes a zombie.
 At the game's beginning, there are only one or two zombies; the zombies multiply by tagging humans, turning them into zombies after a period of one hour.
 Humans can defend themselves from zombies by using socks, marshmallows, Nerf Blasters or any other toys deemed safe and appropriate; if a zombie is hit by one of these, they are stunned (not allowed to interact with the game in any way) for 15 seconds.
 The goal of the zombies is to turn all the humans; the humans, meanwhile, must outlast all the zombies.